 General Recommendation: Vote case-by-case on equity-based compensation plans using an "equity plan scorecard" (EPSC) approach.
-Under this approach, certain features and practices related to the plan are assessed in combination, with positively-assessed factors potentially counterbalancing negatively-assessed factors and viceversa.
+Under this approach, certain features and practices related to the plan are assessed in combination, with positively-assessed factors potentially counterbalancing negatively-assessed factors and vice-versa.
 Factors are grouped into three pillars:

-- Plan Cost: The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) in relation to peers and considering both: - > SVT based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; and - SVT based only on new shares requested plus shares remaining for future grants.
+- Plan Cost: The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) in relation to peers and considering both: - > SVT based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; and - > SVT based only on new shares requested plus shares remaining for future grants.

-Plan Features:
+> Plan Features:

-- Absence of problematic change-in-control (CIC) provisions, including: - > Single-trigger acceleration of award vesting in connection with a CIC; and; - > Settlement of performance-based equity at target or above in the event of a CIC-related acceleration of vesting regardless of performance. - No financial assistance to plan participants for the exercise or settlement of awards; - Public disclosure of the full text of the plan document; and - Reasonable share dilution from equity plans relative to market best practices.
+- Absence of problematic change-in-control (CIC) provisions, including: - > Single-trigger acceleration of award vesting in connection with a CIC; and; - Settlement of performance-based equity at target or above in the event of a CIC-related acceleration of vesting regardless of performance.